094459/newsletter-oss-projects/README.md

 [pristup](https://aws-oss.beachgeek.co.uk/3se) is along similar lines to the previous project, except this project from my colleague Dark Mesaros, provides a way to generate temporary AWS Console sign-in URLs.
 The purpose of this is to enable your users that do not have AWS Console access, temporary access to it without the need for a username and password.
 As with all of Darko's projects, excellent documentation and examples abound in the README. (#194)

+**RunnaVault**

+[RunnaVault](https://aws-oss.beachgeek.co.uk/4eq) is a secure, serverless password management application built using AWS free-tier services and a React frontend.
+It enables users to create, manage, and share encrypted secrets (e.g., passwords) with individuals or groups, leveraging AWS Cognito for authentication, DynamoDB for storage, and KMS for encryption.
+Check out the repo for screenshots of what the app looks like as well as more technical implementation details (which you can deploy via OpenTofu/Terraform).
+I wish more READMEs would do this, but they also include some estimated costs of what it might cost to run this project in your AWS Account.(#211)

 **s3-prefix-level-kms-keys**

 [s3-prefix-level-kms-keys](https://aws-oss.beachgeek.co.uk/3os) is a demo of an approach to enforce Prefix level KMS keys on S3.
 At the moment, S3 supports default bucket keys that is used automatically to encrypt objects to that bucket.
 But no such feature exists for prefixes, (i.e) you might want to use different keys for different prefixes within the same bucket (rather than one key for the entire bucket).
 This project shows a potential solution on how to enforce prefix level KMS keys.(#190)